DePayFi/web3-exchanges/README.md

 }
 ```

+- `tokenIn`: The token put into the swap (out of wallet)
+- `amountIn`: The amount of tokenIn put into the swap (out of wallet)
+- `amountInMax`: The max. amount of tokenIn put into the swap (out of wallet)
+- `tokenOut`: The token expected to come out of the swap (into wallet)
+- `amountOut`: The amount of tokenOut expected to come out of the swap (into wallet)
+- `amountOutMin`: The min. amount of tokenOut expected to come out of the swap (into wallet)

 The following combinations of provided amounts are possible:

 - Only `amountIn`, `amountOutMin` will be calculated automatically and can vary